Updated on 03 Aug 2017: Two years after Brain Surgery (Happy Brainversary to Me!)

-In persons with PPA-L, speech is fluent during causal small talk but breaks into mispronunciations and word-finding pauses when a more difficult or precise word needs to be used.
+In persons with PPA-L, speech is fluent during casual small talk but breaks into mispronunciations and word-finding pauses when a more difficult or precise word needs to be used.
 Some are very good at going around the word they cannot find.
 They learn to use a less apt or simpler word as well as to insert fillers such as “the thing that you use for it,” “you know what I mean,” or “whatchamacallit”.
 The naming of objects becomes impaired.
 Understanding long and complex sentences can become challenging but the comprehension of single words is preserved.

 Squeaking in ears

-My ears would start ringing out of no where and it took me a long time to realize that the noise was not external.
+My ears would start ringing out of nowhere and it took me a long time to realize that the noise was not external.
 Sometimes, it would be loud to the point that it hurt and I couldn’t hear anything from outside.

-Loss of Temperature Sense
+Loss of temperature sense

 You obviously know where I live and how cold it gets here.
-I had minimum to no sensation of cold even during winter and I could not tell how cold it got.
-I could go out in snow with no footwear without feeling very cold.
+I had a minimum to no sensation of cold even during winter and I could not tell how cold it got.
+I could go out in the snow with no footwear without feeling very cold.
 Some days, my hands and feet would freeze blue but I could not feel it.

-Loss of Taste Sensitivity
+Loss of taste sensitivity